npm package discovery and stats viewer.

 • npx zksync-cli create: Create a project using updated templates.

-• Frontend: Rapid UI development with templates for Vue, React, Next.js, Nuxt, Vite, etc. Options include viem, ethers, web3modal, rainbowkit.
+• Frontend: Rapid UI development with templates for Vue, React, Next.js, Nuxt, Vite, etc. Options include viem, ethers, web3.js, web3modal, rainbowkit.
 More Info

 • Contracts: Quick contract deployment and testing with tools like Hardhat on Solidity or Vyper.
 Contract templates

-• Scripting: Automated interactions and advanced zkSync operations using Node.js, with examples of wallet or contract interactions using viem, ethers or web3.js.
+• Scripting: Automated interactions and advanced ZKsync operations using Node.js, with examples of wallet or contract interactions using viem, ethers or web3.js.
 Scripting Templates

 Contract interaction commands